 (3) such other information as is expressly required by these rules.

-(B) Return and affidavits as evidence.
+(B) Return affidavits as evidence.
 The return, along with the summons to which it is attached or is a part, the praecipe for summons, affidavits furnished with the summons or praecipe for summons, and all other affidavits permitted by these rules shall be filed by the clerk with the pleadings and other papers in the case and thereupon shall become a part of the record, and have such evidentiary effect as is now provided by law.
-Copies of such record shall be admissible in all actions and proceedings and may be entered in any public records when certified over the signature of the clerk or his deputy and the clerk’s seal.
+Copies of such record shall be admissible in all actions and proceedings and may be entered in any public records when certified over the clerk’s signature or his deputy and the clerk’s seal.

 (D) Admission of service.
-A written admission stating the date and place of service, signed by the person being served, may be filed with the clerk who shall file it with the pleadings.
+A written admission stating the date and place of service, signed by the person being served, may be filed with the clerk, who shall file it with the pleadings.
 Such admission shall become a part of the record, constitute evidence of proper service, and shall be allowed as evidence in any action or proceeding.

-(F) Defects in summons.
+(F) Defects in the summons.
 No summons or the service thereof shall be set aside or be adjudged insufficient when either is reasonably calculated to inform the person to be served that an action has been instituted against him, the name of the court, and the time within which he is required to respond.

-Rule 4.16.
+Indiana Rules of Civil Procedure Rule 4.16.
 Summons: Duties of persons to aid in service

 (1) Offering or tendering the papers to the person being served and advising the person that he or she is being served is adequate service.